puzzling abundance of sweat bees

 Despite their ecological significance, you might find yourself less appreciative of sweat bees when they're attracted to your perspiration, a bizarre yet fascinating phenomenon in the insect world.
 This attraction isn't a mere coincidence.
 In fact, it's a scientifically intriguing characteristic of these tiny pollinators.

-See also Do Sweat Bees Have a Queen
+See also Do Sweat Bees Hurt You

 The sweat secreted by your body contains minerals, particularly sodium, which is a significant nutritional requirement for sweat bees.
 Your perspiration is like a sodium buffet for these bees, who can't resist its allure.
 They're equipped with specialized, sodium-detecting antennae that help them locate the source of this vital nutrient.